ia-toki/osn2018-web/open.md

 - **TOKI OSN Open Contest 2018** is an open competition mirroring the National Science Olympiad in Informatics 2018 in Indonesia (**OSN Informatika 2018** in Bahasa Indonesia).
 - OSN Informatika is a national olympiad in informatics for high school students.
 It is the one of the stages required for Indonesian students to represent Indonesia in IOI (International Olympiad in Informatics)
 - The problemset is the same as the problemset in OSN Informatika 2018, and will be given in Bahasa Indonesia and English.
-- The contest will be held on [TLX Online Judge](https://tlx.toki.id/competition) (you may need to register for a TLX account if you do not have one already).
+- The contest will be held on [TLX (TOKI Online Judge)](https://tlx.toki.id/competition) (you may need to register for a TLX account if you do not have one already).
 - If you have any questions please contact [scientific@toki.or.id](mailto:scientific@toki.or.id).

 <br>